On Hardness and Approximation of Broadcasting in Structured Graphs: Efficient Polynomial Time Approximation Schemes

-Finally, by applying a rounding-and-covering approach similar to the one used for \twocover in $k$-cycle graphs, we obtain a PTAS for \twocovertwo, and consequently for \telebr in $k$-path graphs (Section~\ref{section:twocovertwo}).
+Finally, by applying a rounding-and-covering approach similar to the one used for \twocover in \kcycle graphs, we obtain an EPTAS for \twocovertwo, and consequently for \telebr in \kpath graphs (Section~\ref{section:twocovertwo}).
 In what follows, we describe these steps in detail.
-First, we prove the following lemma, which implies we can restrict our attention to the double-source broadcasting.
+First, we prove the following lemma, which implies we can restrict our attention to the double-source \telebr.

-[1]{ \begin{lemma} \emph{#1} Any $c$-approximation algorithm for \telebr in $k$-path graphs in the double-source setting—where $s$ is the primary source and $t$ is a late source receiving the message at time $\alpha$—can be extended to a $c$-approximation algorithm for the (single-source) general setting, where the originator $v_o$ may be any vertex of the graph. \end{lemma} } \kpathSpecialCaseLemma{}
+[1]{ \begin{lemma} \emph{#1} Any $c$-approximation algorithm for \telebr in \kpath graphs in the double-source setting—where $s$ is the primary source and $t$ is a late source receiving the message at time $\alpha$—can be extended to a $c$-approximation algorithm for the (single-source) general setting, where the originator $v_o$ may be any vertex of the graph. \end{lemma} } \kpathSpecialCaseLemma{}

-\begin{proof}[Sketch] Without loss of generality, assume $v_o$ is closer to $s$ than to $t$.
+\begin{proof}[sketch] Without loss of generality, assume $v_o$ is closer to $s$ than to $t$.
 At round $1$, $v_o$ sends the message along its path toward $s$, and at round $2$, it sends the message along the path toward $t$.
 Once $s$ receives the message, it immediately forwards it along its shortest path toward $t$.
 Finally, when $t$ receives the message, it first transmits it back along its path toward $v$ (to ensure that the neighbor is informed if it has not already been).
 These enforced decisions affect the broadcast time only by a constant number of rounds (the approximation remains the same).
 If $s$ is informed at time $\tau$, then $t$ is informed at time $\tau' = \tau + \alpha$. \end{proof}

 \begin{proof} Let $v_o$ be the originator vertex lying in path $P_i$ at distances $d(v_o,s)$ and $d(v_o,t)$ from endpoints $s$ and $t$, respectively.
 Without loss of generality, assume $d(v_o,s) \leq d(v_o,t)$.
-Let $d(v_o,s)$.
 The message is first forwarded along the shortest path from $v_o$ to $s$, which takes $d(v_o,s)$ rounds.
 At round $d(v_o,s)+1$, vertex $s$ is informed and can begin broadcasting.
 Vertex $t$ is informed either directly through $v_o$ (after $d(v_o,t)$ rounds) or through $s$ via some other path $P_j$ (whichever occurs first).
 Let $\alpha$ denote the delay with which $t$ receives the message relative to $s$.
 Once both $s$ and $t$ are informed, they proceed with the $c$-approximation algorithm on the remaining graph.

 We consider two cases depending on how $t$ receives the message:

 \textbf{Case I: $t$ is informed directly through $v_o$.} Here $\alpha = d(v_o,t) - d(v_o,s) + 1$.
 If the global broadcast time is determined by a vertex in $P_i$, then the scheme is optimal.
 Otherwise, the process completes within $d(v_o,s) + c \cdot \br^-(\alpha)$ rounds, where $\br^-(\alpha)$ is the optimal broadcast time for the subproblem excluding $P_i$ with sources $s$ and $t$ where $t$ has delay $\alpha$.
 We have $\br \geq d(v_o,s) + \br^-(\alpha-1)\geq d(v_o,s) -1+ \br^-(\alpha)$ because $v_o$ can inform its neighbor toward $t$ in its first round, which results in $t$ getting informed one round sooner.
 Therefore, this yields the same approximation factor $c$.